 10 Percent Energy Rule

-Secondary consumers are the animals who feed on primary consumers.
-They eat meat and are called as predators because they hunt for their prey.
-Lion, hawks, snakes, coyotes, wolves, and spiders are few terrestrial secondary consumers.
+These are animals who feed on primary consumers.
+They usually eat meat and are termed as predators.
+Lion, hawks, snakes, coyotes, wolves, and spiders are a few terrestrial secondary consumers.